DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Two specimens have been registered separately with different collecting dates.
 Both the verbatim date and interpreted date differ between the specimens.
-The specimens share a unique field number, so it can be assumed that they have been collected during the same event.
+The specimens share a unique field number, so one can assume that they have been collected during the same event.